 free school visits

 Mentioned in the Domesday survey, Peveril Castle is one of England's earliest Norman fortresses.
 The keep was built by Henry II in 1176.
 Displays in the visitor centre tell the story of Peveril as the administrative focus of the Royal Forest of the Peak, a royal hunting preserve since the 11th century.
-Schools can travel up the hill to visit the castle grounds, as well as venturing inside the keep.
+Pupils can travel up the hill to visit the castle grounds, which is within a setting that offers impressive panoramic views of features such as the Hope Valley and the hillside of Mam Tor.

 Education Opening Times